 Taupo District Council chose a council-owned building on the Tūwharetoa Street carpark behind Burger King as the preferred site for its administration building at an extraordinary council meeting held on Monday, February 11.

 What happens next?

 We will consult with the community again on all potential sites for the council's administration functions, and the potential costs, in a more formal way before a final decision is made.
-That is likely to take place early next year.
+That is likely to take place in April/May 2019.